vafakaramzadegan/mosaic-builder/README.md

     $builder->
         // create a list of images inside a directory based on their brightness value scan_dir("/home/YourUserName/foo/bar/images")
-        // set the amount of detail. the greater the level you set, the smaller the mosaics become set_mosaic_detail_level(0.05)->
+        // set the amount of details. the greater the level you set, the smaller the mosaics become. set_mosaic_detail_level(0.05)->
         // opacity of the original image shown as an overlay on the final image set_background_opacity(0.3)->